Curtis Chillingworth: Arrests and convictions

 Holzapfel was arrested on October 1, 1960, and on December 12, he pleaded guilty to both murders.
 He was sent to death row, but his death sentence was commuted in 1966; he died in prison thirty years later.
 On March 30, 1961, Peel was found guilty of accessory to murder.
-He received two life sentences, but was paroled in 1982 while in seriously ill health with cancer, and died nine days later.
-Lincoln finished his federal prison term in Michigan in 1962.
+He received two life sentences, but was paroled in 1982 while seriously ill with cancer, and died nine days later.
+Lincoln was granted immunity from prosecution in return for testifying against Peel; he later moved to Chicago after the trial.

 Aftermath

-Having denied any guilt throughout, Peel delivered a deathbed confession after his release, a week before his demise, in 1982, admitting to unchecked ambition and to greedily accepting bribes from gambling bosses and moonshiners, and that Judge Chillingworth was a roadblock to his schemes, stating: "I was to go from state attorney to attorney general to governor".
+Having denied his guilt, Peel delivered a deathbed confession after his release, a week before his demise, in 1982, admitting to unchecked ambition and to greedily accepting bribes from gambling bosses and moonshiners, and that Judge Chillingworth was a roadblock to his schemes, stating: "I was to go from state attorney to attorney general to governor".
+However, he claimed that, with regards to the murders, he was guilty only of knowing what was going to happen and failing to stop it, accusing Barney Barnett, one of his criminal contacts who had died in 1960, of being the mastermind of the crimes.

 Legacy

-The three Chillingworth daughters, Neva, Ann, and Marie, along with Marie's spouse, Bill, started the Judge Curtis E. and Mrs. Marjorie M. Chillingsworth Memorial Scholarship Fund at their own alma mater, Florida State University, in honor of their parents.
+The three Chillingworth daughters, Neva, Ann, and Marie, along with Marie's spouse, Bill, started the Judge Curtis E. and Mrs. Marjorie M. Chillingworth Memorial Scholarship Fund at their own alma mater, Florida State University, in honor of their parents.